-Section 1.2 We must ensure that you get timely access to your covered services and drugs you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.2 We must ensure that you get timely access to your covered services and drugs

 As a member of our plan, you have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
 Call Customer Care to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
-We do not require you to get referrals to go to network providers.
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.

 As a plan member, you have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
-This includes the right to get timely services from specialists when
+This includes the right to get timely services from specialists when you need that care.
+You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.